The best advice given is do not buy a Bally bingo unless you are fully aware of what you are taking on.

 NOT fully working"

-Which game do you choose?
+So, which game do you choose?

 Bally first produced the bingos in 1951 and the features changed gradually over the next 25 years until they stopped production.
 The early machines did not have moving numbers but had features like Super Cards and "free numbers" that were awarded after depositing extra coins to gain higher odds etc. Sometimes there were a choice of numbers that had to be selected before firing the fourth or fifth ball.
 E.g. Palm Springs, Frolics and Palm Beach.